Astrolux FT01

 Moon mode:

-When you turn on the light it will not start at Moon, but starts at low, then goes to medium, then high, and THEN it will go to Moon.
+When you turn on the light, it does not start at the Moon but at low, then medium, then high, and then it will go to the Moon.

 Backlight: